InitRunner

 Architecture Overview

-Input — An agent run is initiated by one of three paths: loading a role file directly, interactive CLI input, or an event trigger (cron, file watch, webhook).
+Input — An agent run is initiated by one of three paths: loading a role file directly, interactive CLI input, or an event trigger (cron, file watch, webhook, Telegram, Discord).
+Prompts can include multimodal attachments (images, audio, video, documents) — see Multimodal Input.

-Runtime — The parser validates the YAML and hands it to the provider, which creates an agent bound to a specific LLM.
-The agent orchestrates tool calls, memory reads/writes, and document searches during execution.
+Runtime — The parser validates the YAML and hands it to the LLM Adapter — the internal client object that wraps a specific provider SDK (OpenAI, Anthropic, Google, etc.).
+This is distinct from the spec.model.provider string in your role file, which is just the name used to select the adapter.
+The adapter creates an agent that orchestrates tool calls, memory reads/writes, and document searches during execution.

 Output — Results flow to configured sinks (Slack, email, file, delegate to another agent), the audit log (SQLite), and back to the caller as a response.